Trilarion/opensourcegames/entries/sundog.md

 - Code language: C, C++, Python
 - Code license: MIT
 - Code dependency: SDL
-- Developer: Wladimir J. van der Laan, Thomas BERNARD
+- Developer: Thomas BERNARD, Wladimir J. van der Laan

 Originally written in Pascal and compiled to bytecode for an abstract architecture.
 Implements a bytecode interpreter in C, which runs the game.